dapphub/dapple/docs-old/usage-proposal.md

 language may be found in the [definitions](#Definitions) section of this document.

-# Installation
+# Configuration

-Upon installation (`npm -g install dapple`), the user is prompted for the configuration values necessary to fill in the `default` environment in their `.dapplerc` file.
+Upon first run, the user is prompted for the configuration values necessary to fill in the `default` environment in their `.dapplerc` file.
 Sensible defaults are provided for people who want to just speed through the prompts.

 Also checks for IPFS and geth installations and warns the user if neither is found.
 While Dapple can run without local instances of either, it's best if they have their own copy of both.

-# Configuration
+If the user wishes to regenerate their configuration via the same set of prompts later on, they may do so via `dapple config`.

 ## .dapplerc